 ‘Duck Stop’ is literally a place where a guy owns lots of ducks and gives feed to tourists so the ducks all run at them.
 Sound weird?
 It’s one of the top-rated attractions in Phong Nha with glowing reviews all around.
 If you fancy a giggle, it’s the place to go.

 The activity is run by a local family and endless riduckulous photo opportunities.

 At the same time, you can head to ‘Pub with Cold Beer’.
 Apparently, it got the name after some tourists got sick drinking beer with ice on a hot day (the water is not drinkable in Vietnam) so a fabled local one day bought a fridge!
 Thus, the Pub With Cold Beer was a must-visit for any tourists who fancied a drink.

 Easy Tiger is a great hostel in the heart of Phong Na – and you can take advantage of it even if you don’t stay there.
 For people staying, it had a jungle theme and pool and loads of food options on sight.
 But best of all, every morning at around 09:15 they do a talk about everything there is to do in Phong Na – and everyone is welcome!
 They encourage backpackers to share costs together, which made it easy for me as a solo.
-They will tell you all the activities, how to get to them, and provide maps along with the best places to hire scooters or bicycles.
+They will tell you all the activities, how to get to them and the staff provide maps along with the best places to hire scooters or bicycles.

 To avoid using plastic bottles in Southeast Asia, I used to a Water To Go bottle.